J-Douglas/J-Douglas/README.md

 # Hey there!
+I'm **Jack**.

-I'm **Jack Douglas**, and I am a student at the University of Waterloo studying software engineering.
+I am a student at the University of Waterloo studying software engineering who is interested in data science, distributed algorithms, and concurrent computing.

 I am looking for September - December 2021 internship opportunities.
 If my skillset interests you, please reach out to me!

-## Work Experience and Interests
+## Experience & Interests

-I am an incoming software engineering intern at Blackberry.
-I previously worked at Geminare as a machine learning software developer.
-As well, I worked in the Focused Ultrasound Lab at Sunnybrook Hospital as a software developer.
+I have worked as an SWE at Blackberry, as a machine learning software developer at Geminare, and as software developer in the FUS Lab at Sunnybrook Hospital.

-Some areas of software engineering that interest me include:

-- Data science
-- Distributed algorithms
-- Concurrent computing

-⚡ Check out some of the projects I've worked on! ⚡

-## Hobbies & Extracurriculars

-I am the VP of Education for the Waterloo Data Science Club.
-I have run workshops and mentored computer vision projects for club members.
+I am a Workshop Lead for the Waterloo Data Science Club.
+I have designed and presented workshops on neural networks, computer vision, and clustering.

-Aside from academics, I have been involved with athletics for most of my life.
+Aside from academics, I have been involved with athletics for most of my life:

-- I played elite baseball, which is the highest level of amateur baseball in Ontario, for the Ontario Blue Jays and Toronto Mets ⚾
+- Ontario Blue Jays and Toronto Mets ⚾
-- I ski raced out of Osler Bluff, and competed yearly at Ontario provincials ⛷️
+- Alpine Ontario Racer ⛷️
-- I played on the Varisty soccer team at OFSAA's ⚽
+- JV & Varisty ⚽

 ## Contact Info